Avatar: The Last Airbender: Themes

-The character Zuko and his relationship with his father and Uncle Iroh is the series' main redemption arc, and represents the show's message that destiny and fate are not binding or set by other people, but can be changed.
+The character Zuko and his relationship with his father and Uncle Iroh is the main redemption arc of the series, and represents the show's message that destiny and fate are not binding or set by other people but can be changed.
 In season two, Zuko struggles to conform to the destiny and path determined by his father, but Iroh prods him, asking, "who are you, what do you want?"

 The show also represents a diverse cast of characters in order to tackle the issue of marginalization.
-For example, in introducing a blind character like Toph and a paraplegic boy like Teo, the show depicted characters with vulnerabilities overcoming their physical and societal limitations.
+For example, in introducing a blind character like Toph and a paraplegic boy like Teo, the show depicts characters with vulnerabilities overcoming their physical and societal limitations.
 This is also true when it comes to the show's female characters.
-For example, female protagonist Katara faces systemic sexism when she reaches the Northern Water Tribe to learn waterbending.
-In another instance, her brother Sokka is initially dismissive of the all-female Kyoshi Warriors, but learns to respect and appreciate their skills.
-According to Kirk Hamilton of Kotaku, these themes represent the show's message that it is more important to be oneself than hew to societal expectations.
+For example, female protagonist Katara faces systemic sexism when she reaches the Northern Water Tribe to learn waterbending, only to learn that girls and women are prohibited from doing so; a rule that is deeply ingrained within the culture.
+In another example, her brother Sokka initially espouses sexist viewpoints and is dismissive of the all-female Kyoshi Warriors, but learns to respect and appreciate their skills and mature as a person and fighter.
+According to Kirk Hamilton of Kotaku, these themes represent the show's message that it is more important to be oneself than to hew to societal expectations.

 Reception

 Ratings

 Avatar: The Last Airbender was the highest-rated animated television series in its demographic at its premiere; an average of 1.1 million viewers watched each new episode.
 It had 5.6 million viewers for its highest-rated episode and was a highly rated part of the Nicktoons lineup beyond its 6-to-11-year-old target demographic.
 A one-hour special, The Secret of the Fire Nation, consisting of the episodes "The Serpent's Pass" and "The Drill", aired on September 15, 2006, and attracted 4.1 million viewers.
 According to the Nielsen ratings, the special was the fifth highest-rated cable television program that week.
-In 2007, Avatar: The Last Airbender was syndicated to more than 105 countries and was one of Nickelodeon's top-rated programs.
+In 2007, Avatar: The Last Airbender was syndicated in more than 105 countries and was one of Nickelodeon's top-rated programs.
 The series ranked first on Nickelodeon in Germany, Indonesia, Malaysia, the Netherlands, Belgium, and Colombia.

-The four-part series finale, "Sozin's Comet", had the series' highest ratings.
+The four-part series finale, "Sozin's Comet", had the highest ratings of the series.
 Its first airing averaged 5.6 million viewers, 95 percent more than Nickelodeon had in mid-July 2007.
 During the week of July 14, it was the most-viewed program by the under-14 demographic.
-The finale's popularity was reflected in online media; Rise of the Phoenix King, a Nick.com online game based on "Sozin's Comet", had almost 815,000 game plays in three days.
+The finale's popularity was reflected in online media; Rise of the Phoenix King, a Nick.com online game based on "Sozin's Comet", had almost 815,000 plays in three days.